S-Stephen/IIa-gf2/dependencies/README.md

 # Dependencies

-Thist folder is to hold dependencies required for the wxPython environment
+This folder is to hold dependencies required for the wxPython environment